Planning a Learning Episode

 This will likely take several lessons, with each lesson picking up at the point the previous lesson finished, with a quick recap where necessary.

 With some classes, we might approach adding and subtracting fractions using Structure #1.
-In this case, the I Do could be a carefully chosen example of adding fractions with different denominators.
-Then, we include the variations (subtracting fractions, mixed numbers, etc.) in either the We Do or the Consolidation.
+In this case, the I Do would be a carefully chosen example of adding fractions with different denominators.
+Then, we include the variations (subtracting fractions, mixed numbers, etc.) in the We Do or Consolidation pactice.
 So long as we have assessed students’ understanding of the necessary skills during Atomisation, students may be able to figure out these variations for themselves, which saves lesson time and gives them an extra sense of achievement.

 Learning Episode Structure #3